-Although I started in art school with photography and fashion as my favorite subjects, my passion for photography was not more than a sidetrack for a long time.
+Although I started in art school with applied arts and photography as my favorite subjects, my passion for fine arts was not more than a sidetrack for a long time.

 I worked with great people like Lidewij Edelkoort in Paris.
 Li showed me to trust my intuition and make trends.
-Some years later I met Rattan Chadha and while working with him I learned all and more I ever wanted to know about branding, the need to keep and make deadlines, work with schedules and the effect of marketing.
+Some years later I met Rattan Chadha and through working with him I learned about branding, plan schedules, meeting deadlines, producing in China and India and the effect of marketing.
 They provided me with great lessons in the what, how and where of applied arts.

-The lessons I learned from working with these two great expert proofed to be a good foundation to set up my own business together with Edwin van Wijngaarden who gave me, by providing his commercial skills, the opportunity to create my first own brands Bohemian and Just B.
+Combining the what, how, where and why lessons proofed to be a good foundation to set up my own business together with Edwin van Wijngaarden who gave me, by providing his commercial skills, the opportunity to create my first own brands Bohemian and Just B.

 Designing and producing clothing was not enough for me.
-To really connect with my customers it had to be more.
-So I set up my own shop in Brussels: Well-being for body, mind and soul.
-This was the place where I offered people, besides a nice dress, also herbal teas and tarot readings.
+So I set up my own concept store in Brussels: Well-being for body, mind and soul.
+This was the place where I offered people, besides clothing, also herbal teas and tarot readings.

-By the end of the 20th century, after years of fashion design, I realized that I must have been responsible for millions of garments and I decided it was time to clean up.
-I sold my shares in Bohemian and Just B. with the wish to make something more sustainable, meaning items that are timeless that grow better while ageing.
-Not more and more collections.
-This was the opposite of what commerce and the industry required.
-To survive they have to have, and sadly enough still do, more sales each season.
-This resulted for me in another label: B. YOND; clothes that were made out of recycled garments.
+By the end of the 20th century, after years of clothing design, I realized that I must have been responsible for millions of garments and I decided it was time to clean up.
+I sold my shares in Bohemian and Just B. with the wish to make something more sustainable.
+Timeless pieces, becoming better while ageing.
+The opposite of what commerce and the industry required.
+This resulted in another label: B. YOND; clothes that were made out of recycled garments.

-In the year 2000 Li Edelkoort, by then director of the Design Academy, invited me to join her at the newly set up Masters department for the Design Academy Eindhoven.
+In the year 2000 the Design Academy Eindhoven, invited me to join them at the newly set up Masters department.
 I accepted and it was a great way to pass on, and share with designers from all over the world, my knowledge about design and well-being so far.